 Developers picking a model for a real workload don't care about MMLU.
 They care about whether the model writes valid JSON when asked, whether it runs the function tool with the right arguments, whether the cost-per-task pencils out at scale, and whether the latency stays under their SLO during a traffic spike.

-Probe specific capabilities in isolation: latency, throughput, structured output compliance, code execution correctness, fact retrieval, tool calling, multi-step logic, long-context recall.
+Probe specific capabilities in isolation: latency, throughput, structured output compliance, code generation and repair executed in a sandbox, fact retrieval, tool calling, multi-step logic, long-context recall.

 Mirror actual production workloads: summarize a news article, classify a customer review, extract invoice fields, follow multi-rule instructions, comply with output format constraints.

 pingLatency probe — single-word replyreasoningBasic math (17 × 23).
-Must contain "391"jsonStrict JSON output.
-Parsed + 4 required keys with correct typescodePython flatten() function.
-Executed in sandbox against 3 casesspeedThroughput.
-500-token response measured for tokens/seccontextIn-prompt retrieval.
-Extract Austin/Illinois/Frankfort from 20 capitalsWe run benchmark calls against each provider's official API — Anthropic, OpenAI, Groq, Google (Gemini), OpenRouter, NVIDIA — using our own API keys and a Mac Mini test rig.
+Must contain "391"We run benchmark calls against each provider's official API — Anthropic, OpenAI, Groq, Google (Gemini), OpenRouter, NVIDIA — using our own API keys and a Mac Mini test rig.
 The rig sits behind a Cloudflare tunnel; the public site reads from it via a hardened proxy.

-Each night a rotation cron divides ~472 model variants into 7 groups (one per weekday) and benchmarks 1/7th of the catalog so every model gets fresh data weekly.
+Each night a rotation cron divides the full model catalog into 7 groups (one per weekday) and benchmarks 1/7th of it, so every model gets fresh data weekly.
 Costs are computed per-call from the provider's current pricing.
 Results land in Supabase and become visible on the site within minutes.

 The AI Analysis tab is a different beast: each morning Claude Haiku summarizes the previous day's data into structured insights (Pareto frontier, task routings, regressions, surprising findings).
 The narrative wraps around facts we computed in Python — we never let the LLM make up numbers.